hyperledger/fabric/docs/source/chaincode.rst

 To learn how more about how to use the new Fabric Lifecycle, visit :doc:`chaincode4noah`

-.. note:: The Fabric chaincode lifecycle is being introduced as an alpha feature
+.. note:: The new Fabric chaincode lifecycle in the v2.0 Alpha release is not
-          in Fabric version 2.0.
-As a result, some fabric features cannot be used with chainodes that use the new Fabric lifecycle:
+          yet feature complete.
+Specifically, be aware of the following limitations in the Alpha release:

-          - Service Discovery is not supported
+          - CouchDB indexes are not yet supported
-          - CouchDB indexes are not supported
+          - Chaincodes defined with the new lifecycle are not yet discoverable via service discovery

+          These limitations will be resolved after the Alpha release.
 To use the old lifecycle model to install and instantiate a chaincode, visit the v1.4 version of the `Chaincode for Operators tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_

 You can use the Fabric chaincode lifecycle by creating a new channel and setting the channel capabilities to V2_0.
 You will not be able to use the old lifecycle